chen700564/sdnet/README.md

 },
 ```

-kshot.json: the data file for k-shot fine-tuning, each line is a Dict, containing `support` and `target_label` fields, in which `support` is the list of instances in support set, and `target_label` is the list of target novel entity types.
-full.json: the data file for full shot fine-tuning, each line is a Dict, containing `support` and `target_label` fields, in which `support` is the list of instances in support set (full trraining set), and `target_label` is the list of target novel entity types.
++ kshot.json/full.json: the data file for k-shot fine-tuning, each line is a Dict, containing `support` and `target_label` fields, in which `support` is the list of instances in support set (full training set in full.json), and `target_label` is the list of target novel entity types.

-test.json: each line is an instance.
-mapping.json: a Dict mapping, the key is label name, the value is mapping words for each label (is commonly label name ).
++ mapping.json: a Dict mapping, the key is label name, the value is mapping words for each label (is commonly label name).

 ### Pretrained SDNet
 The pretrained SDNet (sdnet.th) should be putted in folder `sdnetpretrain`